-Electricity prices generally reflect the costs to build, generate, purchase, finance, and maintain our power supply and facilities while safely operating the electricity grid.
-Tacoma Power has been able to sustain low rates in comparison to state and national averages, while at the same time covering all operating and maintenance expenses, and providing reliable services that customers want and need.
+Electricity prices generally reflect the costs to build, generate, purchase, finance, maintain, and safely operate the electricity grid.
+Tacoma Power has been able to maintain low rates in comparison to state and national averages, while at the same time covering all operating and maintenance expenses, and providing reliable services that customers want and need.